Skip to main content

 Still Not Working?

-• Step 1: Open System Preferences, click on "Network"
+• Step 1: Open System Preferences, and select “Network”

-• Step 2: Click on the cog icon
+• Step 2: Click the small options button (three dots)

 • Step 3: Select “Set Service Order”

-• Step 4: Drag the VPN below Wi-Fi
+• Step 4: Drag the VPN service below Wi-Fi in the order

 References